pedrojunqueira/da-100/README.md

 	- This allow to load different data in the report depending on the parameter
 	- Steps
 		- Write a SQL query with a parameter &parameter
-		- Needs to be type text and configured in the M code outside the query string: https://docs.microsoft.com/en-gb/learn/modules/manage-datasets-power-bi/2-report-parameters
+		- Needs to be type text and configured in the M code outside the [query string](https://docs.microsoft.com/en-gb/learn/modules/manage-datasets-power-bi/2-report-parameters)

 - What if scenario
 	- Create a New Parameter in report view (modelling)